TITLE: Blood Ties(1/2)

 "Yeah.
-And you thought this nose was big on a man."
+And you thought this nose was big on a man," Mulder said dryly.

 "Actually it's the expression.
 That's the same look you get whenever you come across an X-File."

 She was gratified when he chuckled, and proceeded to turn the page.
-A photo of Mulder in a high chair with birthday cake smeared all over his face along with a toothy grin.
+A photo of Mulder in a high chair with what could only be birthday cake smeared all over his face along with a toothy grin.

-"I see your table manners haven't changed much either."
+"I see your table manners haven't changed much either," Scully smirked.

 "Ha, ha.
 Just wait until the next time we're at your mom's and I ask to see *your* shining moments captured on film."

 Each progressive page held more of the same.
 A lock of baby fine dark hair from his first haircut.
 A scrap of paper with "Fox Mulder" written in straggling letters.
 Four-year-old Fox sitting on a sofa with newborn Samantha in his arms, eyeing the camera solemnly.
-A second grade report on dinosaurs, far beyond the average seven-year-old's ability.
+A second grade report on dinosaurs that Scully could see was far beyond the average seven-year-old's ability.

 She flipped through each slowly, savoring the glimpse into Mulder's childhood and treasuring the return of his wry sense of humor.
 Until the memorabilia ended abruptly, leaving a full third of the book blank.
 Mulder turned away to resume rummaging in the box, withdrawing from her.

 Scully narrowed her eyes, a familiar spike of anger piercing her.
-She could see by the tense set of his shoulders that Mulder had no wish to discuss the meaning of those blank pages, and she grudgingly honored that desire.
-Still, she continued to leaf through the book, thinking that the empty pages represented the pivotal moments in Mulder's childhood much more accurately than those Teena Mulder had filled.
+She could see by the tense set of his shoulders that Mulder had no wish to discuss the meaning of those blank pages and she grudgingly honored that desire.
+Still, she continued to turn blank pages while thinking that they represented the pivotal moments in Mulder's childhood much more accurately than those Teena Mulder had filled.
 She wondered what her partner would be like today if all those pages had been completed.